-On February 15, 2018, USACE provided a consultation letter to SHPO regarding the potential effects of the project on the historic reservoir and intake tower.
+On March 13, 2018, USACE provided a consultation letter to SHPO regarding the potential effects of the project on the historic reservoir and intake tower.
+On March 27, 2018, SHPO concurred with USACE determination of "no historic properties affected."

 5.3.2 Endangered Species Act Coordination